Ukraine’s Fire Killers

 Converting a standard Antonov An-32 transport aircraft into the An-32P firefighting variant involves fitting it with specialized external tanks for water or retardant along with a release system controlled by the pilots.
 Four tanks are installed with a combined capacity of 8000 liters which can be filled in less than 5 minutes through a range of applications.
 Modifications to the cabin are also carried out as it remains fully functional despite the additional tanks being added.
 The interior overhaul includes new lighting, panel walls, windows, floors, seat tracks, and intercom systems which makes it truly multi-role, laying the foundations to enable quick role conversions.
 The rear ramp is modified to accommodate paradrops of up to 27 smokejumpers and their equipment, which are highly trained wildland firefighters who parachutes into remote areas to combat wildfires in their early stages.
 It can alternatively accommodate up to 24 stretches to evacuate injured personnel or up to 6,700 kilograms of general cargo.
 An impressive internal crane fitted to the ceiling of the cabin allows items up to 3,000kg to be lifted from the ground up onto the rear ramp.

-The An-32P has undoubtedly brought more unique capabilities to the companies growing fleet.
-Being no strangers to the Antonov models and their Ukrainian aviation heritage, Expedition would normally have had no issues inducting the new aircraft, however Mileshko recalled this new acquisition brought a new set of challenges despite their in-depth experience of the Antonov types:
+The An-32P has undoubtedly added unique capabilities to the company's expanding fleet.
+Familiar with Antonov models and their Ukrainian aviation heritage, Expedition anticipated no difficulties integrating the new aircraft.
+However, Mileshko recalled that despite their extensive experience with Antonov types, the acquisition presented a fresh set of challenges:

-“When we purchased our first An-32P, we became the only civilian operator of the type worldwide.
-Even though the civilian certification to operate the aircraft has existed since 1995, there were no current pilots or mechanics certified on the type meaning it took quite some time to train up personnel to operate it.
-Alongside these challenges there was also the requirement to modernise the onboard avionics to meet ICAO standards for operations worldwide.
-The new company established for aerial firefighting, Xena LLC, had to effectively start from the ground up which took 2 years before we reached a point where we were finally ready to tender for contracts.”
+“When we bought our first An-32P, we became the only civilian operator of the type in the world.
+Although civilian certification for the aircraft has existed since 1995, there were no current pilots or mechanics certified to operate it, which meant we had to invest significant time in training personnel.
+Alongside this, we had to modernise the onboard avionics to meet ICAO standards for global operations.
+The new company we set up for aerial firefighting, Xena LLC, essentially had to build everything from scratch.
+It took us two years to get to a point where we were finally ready to tender for contracts.”

-When Xena was finally ready to get underway, Türkiye was coincidently going through a very tough firefighting season and were eager to bring in more support from overseas.
-Xena quickly positioned their An-32P to assist.
+When Xena was ready to begin operations, Turkey was experiencing a particularly challenging firefighting season and was keen to bring in additional support from abroad.
+Xena swiftly deployed their An-32P to assist.

 Türkiye Operations

-In Türkiye the General Directorate of Forestry (Orman Genel Müdürlüğü or “OGM”) is the national authority responsible for wildfire fighting, The OGM operates only a finite fleet of firefighting aircraft themselves – The AT-802 Fireboss and the S-70i helicopter built on license by Turkish Aerospace Industries.
-The OGM is therefore allocated a budget worth hundreds of millions each year to contract fixed-wing and rotary firefighting assets which are operated by private international companies which descend on the country from as far as the United States and Russia’s Siberian region.
+In Turkey, the General Directorate of Forestry (Orman Genel Müdürlüğü or "OGM") is the national body responsible for wildfire fighting.
+The OGM operates a limited fleet of firefighting aircraft, including the AT-802 Fireboss and the S-70i helicopter, which is built under licence by Turkish Aerospace Industries.
+As a result, the OGM is allocated a substantial budget each year to contract additional fixed-wing and rotary firefighting assets.
+These assets are provided by private international companies, which come from as far afield as the United States and Russia's Siberian region.

-In 2021, Xena received an emergency contract from the OGM to base their aircraft at Dalaman Airport on Türkiye’s southwestern coast.
-During the peak summer months that year a series of more than 200 wildfires burnt 1,700 square kilometres (1056 square miles) of forest in Türkiye’s Mediterranean Region in the worst-ever wildfire season in the country's history.
-The wildfires had overwhelmed the Turkish authorities who requested assistance from their allies, enabling an opportunity for Xena to penetrate a well-established market shortly after their first aircraft was declared ready for operations.
+In 2021, Xena secured an emergency contract from the OGM to base their aircraft at Dalaman Airport on Turkey's southwestern coast.
+During the peak summer months, the country faced its worst wildfire season on record, with over 200 wildfires burning through 1,700 square kilometres (1,056 square miles) of forest in Turkey's Mediterranean region.
+The scale of the wildfires overwhelmed the Turkish authorities, who requested international assistance, creating an opportunity for Xena to enter a well-established market shortly after their first aircraft was declared ready for operations.

-Each day of the fire season the Xena aircrew assemble at sunrise at their base within the grounds of Dalaman Airport, positioned only meters from the aircraft so they can respond at a moment’s notice should they be called upon.
-They remain in situ through until sunset every day.
-The OGM headquarters in the Turkish capital monitor the country with a fleet of Bayraktar drones, Bell 429 helicopters and Beechcraft 350ER Kingair’s which are kitted out with advanced infra-red cameras to detect the thermal energy or heat emitted by emerging fires.
-If the OGM tasks the Xena crew, they are contracted to be wheels rolling on the tarmac within 20 minutes of the call.
-Captain Oleh Maksimov, a seasoned An-32P pilot provided an overview of the preparations which proceed the request to respond:
+Each day during the fire season, the Xena aircrew assemble at sunrise at their base within Dalaman Airport, located just metres from the aircraft, ensuring they can respond at a moment’s notice if needed.
+They remain on standby until sunset every day.
+The OGM headquarters in the Turkish capital monitors the country’s wildfire risk with a fleet of Bayraktar drones, Bell 429 helicopters, and Beechcraft 350ER Kingairs, all equipped with advanced infrared cameras to detect the thermal energy or heat from emerging fires.
+When the OGM calls upon the Xena crew, they are contractually required to have their wheels rolling on the tarmac within 20 minutes of receiving the alert.

-“When the request comes through, we receive the coordinates of the wildfire that we feed into 3D modelling software which enables us to pre-plan an ingress and egress route to conduct the water drop by reviewing the terrain for any potential obstacles.
-The drop itself occurs only 40-60 meters (130-195 feet) above ground level so it’s crucial we’re well prepared.
-We also conduct the flight planning and weight calculations to determine whether we can travel to the fire and drop directly from Dalaman or if we need to land at an airport nearer the scene to fill up.
-We can be called upon to respond to fires anywhere in the country so we could have up to 90 minutes transit time to take into consideration.”
+“When the request comes in, we receive the coordinates of the wildfire, which we input into 3D modelling software.
+This allows us to pre-plan both the ingress and egress routes, checking the terrain for any potential obstacles.
+The water drop itself happens just 40-60 metres (130-195 feet) above the ground, so thorough preparation is essential.
+We also carry out flight planning and weight calculations to determine whether we can reach the fire directly from Dalaman or if we need to refuel at a closer airport.
+Since we can be tasked with responding to fires anywhere in the country, we may need to factor in up to 90 minutes of transit time."

-The An-32P requires a crew of three comprising of two pilots and a navigator, however on firefighting operations a flight engineer and two technicians also fly with the aircraft as they could be detached to different locations for days at a time if there’s a significant fire ongoing.
-The crew could be subjected to gruelling shifts conducting water drops for 12-hours straight so it’s vital that there’s personnel on hand to keep the aircraft in good working order.
-The OGM also assigns a Turkish pilot who flies onboard every contracted aircraft to manage communications and contribute to flight safety.
-The OGM pilot will assist with the flight planning to look out for NOTAMS (Notice to Airmen) or military airspace restrictions which might impede their routing.
-Additionally, they will communicate with OGM representatives on the ground or onboard surveillance aircraft who control air traffic and instruct which area requires intervention as the fire progresses.
-Despite their thorough planning and experience, Captain Maksimov admits that there’s still clear and present dangers to be given careful consideration:
+The An-32P requires a crew of three: two pilots and a navigator.
+However, during firefighting operations, a flight engineer and two technicians also accompany the aircraft, as they may be deployed to different locations for extended periods if a large fire is ongoing.
+The crew often endures grueling 12-hour shifts, making it essential to have personnel on hand to ensure the aircraft remains in optimal condition.
+Additionally, the OGM assigns a Turkish pilot to fly with every contracted aircraft, tasked with managing communications and contributing to flight safety.
+The OGM pilot helps with flight planning, checking for NOTAMs (Notices to Airmen) or military airspace restrictions that may impact the flight path.
+They also coordinate with OGM representatives on the ground or onboard surveillance aircraft, who direct air traffic and specify which areas require intervention as the fire progresses.

-“The most significant danger to us is the smoke produced by the fires, firstly if we were to fly into smoke the visual impairment can cause us to lose track of obstacles and disorientation not being able to see the horizon.
-The other concerning factor is high density smoke can cause the engines to be starved of oxygen and stall which is of course extremely dangerous at low level.
-Due to these significant risks, we will never fly through smoke but will survey the direction in which it is travelling and plan accordingly to keep a safe distance.
+“The greatest danger to us is the smoke produced by the fires.
+If we fly into smoke, the visual impairment can cause us to lose sight of obstacles and become disoriented, making it difficult to see the horizon.
+Another concern is that thick smoke can deprive the engines of oxygen, potentially causing them to stall, which is extremely hazardous at low altitudes.
+For these reasons, we never fly through smoke.
+Instead, we assess its direction and plan to maintain a safe distance.

-We also need to keep good visual awareness when working severe fires as there could be ten or more aircraft responding and working in close vicinity.
-The OGM do a good job coordinating the traffic however it can be difficult with so many different nationalities and languages working together, so other aircraft can sometimes inadvertently cross our direction of flight so we’re always monitoring visually and on TCAS (Traffic Collision Avoidance System) in case we need to manoeuvre.”
+We also need to remain highly aware when working on major fires, as there can be ten or more aircraft operating in close proximity.
+The OGM does a good job coordinating air traffic, but with so many different nationalities and languages involved, other aircraft sometimes inadvertently cross our flight path.
+So, we always keep a close eye on both visual cues and the TCAS (Traffic Collision Avoidance System), ready to manoeuvre if needed.”

-Between June and September 2025, the persistent Xena crews detached to Türkiye have conducted 370 water drops on wildfires all over the country.
+Between June and September 2025, the dedicated Xena crews stationed in Turkey carried out 370 water drops on wildfires across the country.

 Preparing a Resilient Future

-The Xena team has proven themselves as an effective asset in combatting wildfires throughout Türkiye with the Fire Killer being more cost efficient and productive than some of their western competitors.
-Their success has been represented in the company being contracted in the country through until the end of summer 2028.
+The Xena team has established itself as a highly effective asset in combating wildfires across Turkey, with the Fire Killer proving more cost-efficient and productive than some of their Western competitors.
+This success has resulted in the company being contracted to continue operations in the country through to the end of summer 2028.

-In August 2025, Xena received a contract to deploy an An-32P to Montenegro which was struggling with unprecedented wildfires across the country.
-The contract has been fully funded by the government of the UAE up until October 2025 with the option to reinstate support for the entire 2026 summer period.
-These latest developments for the company attest to the recognition and growing confidence in their offering.
-Wildfires are becoming more common in many parts of the world, particularly in the form of extreme and destructive events that have more than doubled in frequency since 2003.
-This trend is largely driven by climate change meaning the services provided by Xena will only be more sought after in years to come.
-Xena have already acquired a third aircraft (UR-UZR) which can be swiftly converted should a new opportunity appear on the horizon.
-Their analysis indicates that there are over 90 An-32 airframes around the world which could be acquired and converted allowing them to grow to fill the needs of the future.
+In August 2025, Xena secured a contract to deploy an An-32P to Montenegro, which was grappling with unprecedented wildfires across the country.
+The contract is fully funded by the UAE government until October 2025, with the option to extend support for the entire summer of 2026.
+These recent developments highlight the growing recognition and confidence in the company's services.
+Wildfires are becoming more frequent worldwide, particularly in the form of extreme and destructive events, which have more than doubled in frequency since 2003.
+This trend, largely driven by climate change, means that the demand for services like those provided by Xena will only increase in the years ahead.

 The author would like to pass on their thanks to Roman Mileshko, Kseniia Bukshyna and Vlad Baliuk for their assistance in producing this feature.